Is coaching your true passion or profession? Why not both?

 Summary: While the private coaching model is good for starting (when you are looking to build your brand) or when you have a steady income (and want to pick and choose only a few clients to work with), it is best to look at other coaching models when you want to build your business or take it to the next level.

 2. Group coaching: While some coaches opt for this as a natural progression to their coaching journey after their experience of private coaching, group coaching works well for extroverts who feel comfortable enough to interact in large groups, particularly business environments.
-There are several ways to scale your business in this coaching model, whether it is through a series of sessions, a retreat or workshops, much on the lines of what say Tony Robbins does through his extremely successful annual workshop called Unleash The Power Within.
+There are several ways to scale your business in this coaching model, whether it is through a series of sessions, a retreat or workshops.
 If you are starting, you may not have the budget to arrange an event quite like that but I would advise you to look at your community.
 If you are an executive coach, why not sell your client the idea of an annual retreat for the company’s employees.
 A fun event that also packs a punch when it comes to learning and development!

 Pros: Well suited for people who thrive in large groups, this coaching model allows you to scale your business up according to your convenience and gives you the ability to get maximum returns for your time.
 Plus you can price your services differently and customize according to specific needs.